DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 # Introduction & Goals
 - Introduce your project to the reader
-This AWS project includes building up a complete data pipeline to collect, transform, and store data into different types of data storage to meet the needs of data users.
+Cloud services are changing the way that businesses are operated.
+As a data engineering professional with more than 2 years of experience, I have been working on data warehousing and are always exited to expand my toolbox of data engineering.
+With that in mind, I built this AWS data pipeline.
+The purpose of this project is to build up a complete data pipeline to collect, transform, and store data into data storages to meet the needs of data users.
+The credit card transactions dataset is sourced from Kaggle and will be fed into both stream and batch pipelines.

+Major Steps
+* Design AWS data pipeline framework of data streaming and batch processing that is used by enterprises.
+* Set up cloud components of data streaming and batch processing(API Gateway, Kinesis, Lambda Function, Dynamo DB, S3, Redshift and RDS etc.)
+* Troubleshoot and spot errors of the pipeline by using Cloudwatch
 - Orient this section on the Table of contents
 - Write this like an executive summary
   - With what data are you working